 The pace of your labor picks up fast and there will be real momentum.
 Follow your body rhythm and work on it.
 Never get tensed or fight against the contractions.
 You will need more strength and support at this phase.
 Try to breathe, focus, and wait for the next contraction.

 As your contractions increase, change your positions to stay comfortable.
 You will feel discomfort in the hips, back, feet, and leg when the contractions increase.
 Epidural is what you would want at this stage.
-The movements like walking would encourage
+The movements like walking would encourage the cervix to open and help the baby get into position.
+Constant monitoring of fetal heartbeat will be done by your care provider.

 This stage is usually short which would last from ten minutes to two hours.
 Contractions get more intense and powerful which could last between 60 to 90 seconds, and one to two minutes apart.
 You might feel restless, shaky, and nauseous during this phase.
 Rectal pressure, chills, hot flashes, and even vomiting is normal.
 It would be too late to even ask for a pain reliever.
 So just try to breathe and stay calm although it is impossible at this stage.
 But being calm and relaxed would help you get through labor faster.